sachuverma/React-Basic-Projects/README.md

     - clone the project using `git clone` command and using terminal in project directory
     - run `npm install` to install all dependencies and
     - `npm start` to start project on development server
+  - Hooks used
+    - useState
+    - useEffect
+    - useContext
+    - useReducer
+  - *App* component renders *Navbar* and *CartContainer* components
+  - *CartContainer* contains lists of *CartItems* fetched from api and their quantities can be changed using buttons provided
+  - `reducer.js` handles all the actions dispatched

 <br />